hatfieldlibrary/tagger/README.md

 #  Tagger

 Tagger is an AngularJs, Express, NodeJs application that persists data in a MariaDb relational database.
-It provides a public REST API for creating clients that provide information about the collections managed in Tagger.
+It includes a public REST API for creating clients that use information about the collections managed in Tagger.

 ## Area Overview